Western Michigan University

 - Modern and contemporary French literature and culture

-Dr. Cynthia Running-Johnson is associate professor and advisor of French in the Department of World Languages and Literatures, with a joint appointment as associate professor of Gender and Women's Studies at Western Michigan University.
+Dr. Cynthia Running-Johnson is an associate professor and advisor of French in the Department of World Languages and Literatures, with a joint appointment as associate professor of Gender and Women's Studies at Western Michigan University.

 Running-Johnson knew the joys of languages and art from an early age, accompanying her artist parents when they led study abroad trips in Europe.
 In college she learned to appreciate literature through her French classes.
 In graduate school, she worked in theatre production while studying French literature and culture.
 During her graduate studies she taught as an assistant to English teachers at a high school in Lyon, France, and earned a certificate in art at the Ecole du Louvre in Paris.